mpirotaiswilton-IW/Info-Fetcher-Microservice-Observable/README.md

 docker-compose up -d --build
 ```

-3. 7 docker containers should now be running:
+3. 9 docker containers should now be running:
     * `microservice`: where the spring-boot api image, built using a Dockerfile, is containerized
-    * `db`: where a Postgres database is containerized and used by the API
+    * `db`: a Postgres database container and used by the API
-    * `kong-gateway`: where a Kong API gateway is containerized to route the API
+    * `kong-gateway`: a Kong API gateway container to route the API
-    * `kong-db`: where a Postgres database is containerized and used by the Kong gateway
+    * `kong-db`: a Postgres database container used by the Kong gateway
-    * `kong-migration`: where a temporary Kong API Gateway runs the `kong migrations bootstrap` command to initialize the `kong-gateway` container
+    * `kong-migration`: a temporary Kong API Gateway that runs the `kong migrations bootstrap` command to initialize the `kong-gateway` container
-    * `pgadmin`: where a pgAdmin container is used to access both Postgres databases we have containerized.
+    * `pgadmin`: a pgAdmin container used to access both Postgres databases we have containerized.
     * `service-init`: where a python script runs to set up our `kong-gateway` container with all the services and routes needed to access our microservice.
+    * `prometheus`: a Prometheus monitoring container for our API Microservice.
+    * `grafana`: a Grafana metrics visualization dashboard container, integrating seamlessly with the `prometheus` container

 4. The microservice is now running, ready for use and is connected to the Kong API Gateway.